HMXOrg/yb-blast/README.md

 ybBLAST consists of:

 - **ybETH**: An ERC-4626 compatible token that wraps both WETH and ETH on Blast.
+- **ybUSDB**: An ERC-4626 compatible token that wraps USDB on Blast.

 ## ybBLAST Contract Addresses